 Teams acquiring a Mine Video get resources that can replace Tent Cards, and thus relieve some of the limitations.
 Each team gets $750 worth or resources in their Grub Stakes, which is “limited but sufficient.”
 Adding Cave Cards allows a team to get more Supplies and Fuel and to even be able to share resources with other teams if they are fully collaborating.
 (Sometimes they will trade/sell another team a Fuel for a Gold if that team needs fuel to survive!)

 Teams acquiring the Tortilla Flat Video get Turbochargers that allow them to move twice as fast for the rest of the game, and they get Turbos that could also be shared with other tabletops with the same effect.
 With two TF Videos in play, you would have one available for every team if they are shared.

-Gold Cards have a couple of uses.
+Gold Hand Cards have a couple of uses.

 Most often, facilitators are choosing to use painted gold rocks along with gold mining pans for the tables to use to acquire gold when mining in The Lost Dutchman’s Mine.
-Teams like the heft of the rock and the gold mining pan adds a nice touch to the theme of gold mining at the tabletop along with the toy jeep and bendable figures and similar.
+Teams like the heft of the rock and adding an inexpensive gold mining pan adds a nice touch to the theme of gold mining at the tabletop along with the toy jeep and bendable figures and similar.
 But especially with a very large group, moving about with a large quantity of heavy rocks and the bulk of the mining pans is a delivery choice.
 The option is to give each team a Gold Card to symbolize the gold being mined.

 - A reminder of the main theme of mining as much gold as WE can, the cards being something they can take with them.